-The animated musical was, at this point, almost completely dependent of the works of Walt Disney, with the few full-scale films made by other studios, such as Filmation’s bizarre adaptation of Jonathan Swift’s Gulliver’s Travels, being almost unwatchable today.
+The animated musical was, at this point, almost completely dependent of the works of Walt Disney: there were a few important animated musical shorts, like the Wagner parody What’s Opera, Doc? or the Jazz Singer-inspired I Love to Sing-a, being made by Warner Brothers at the time, but the few full-scale films made by other studios, such as Filmation’s bizarre adaptation of Jonathan Swift’s Gulliver’s Travels, are almost unwatchable today.
 Disney thrived in the early Forties, creating four more all-time masterpieces in the Snow White vein.

 The first of these, Pinocchio, was based on an Italian’s children novel by Carlo Collodi.
 The story of a living puppet who longs to become a real boy is now one of the most iconic in the world, but it would probably never have become so had Disney not made this film.
 The original Collodi novel is, to be perfectly blunt, not all that good.
 If you actually read it, it becomes obvious that Collodi was making up the plot as he went along—in particular, the first chapter seems like it belongs in a completely different book, and the core premise of most modern versions (that Pinocchio can earn his humanity through good behavior) is not introduced until halfway through the novel.

 Disney also made the central character far more likable.
 The Disney Pinocchio is a well-meaning soul who genuinely tries to be good, and the film acknowledges that temptations are often tempting precisely because they seem like genuinely good ideas in the moment.
 The Pinocchio of the original novel is a near-insane troublemaker who never seems to do anything good unless he is practically forced into it.
 This was part of the problem with the notorious Roberto Benigni film version of the story: in addition to its casting and script problems, it hewed much closer to Collodi’s original story, and was frankly the worse for it.